-- Victorian Energy Efficiency Target Act 2007 - Victorian Energy Efficiency Target Regulations 2018 - Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 - Measurement and Verification in Victorian Energy Upgrades Specifications - Accounting for COVID-19 under Victorian Energy Upgrades Measurement & Verification Projects: Provisions for projects with COVID-affected data - Victorian Energy Efficiency Target Guidelines
+- Victorian Energy Efficiency Target Act 2007 (the VEET Act) - Victorian Energy Efficiency Target Regulations 2018 (the VEET Regulations) - Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 (PBA Regulations) - Measurement and Verification in Victorian Energy Upgrades Specifications (M&V Specifications) - Accounting for COVID-19 under Victorian Energy Upgrades Measurement & Verification Projects: Provisions for projects with COVID-affected data - Victorian Energy Efficiency Target Guidelines (the VEET Guidelines)

-The above documents can be accessed at www.esc.vic.gov.au/veu-legislation
+The above documents can be accessed at VEU legislation webpage

-This document should not be relied upon as substitute for legal advice and should be read in conjunction with the above source documents.
-In the event of inconsistency between this activity guide and the above source documents, the content in the source documents takes precedence in the order shown.
+This guide should not be relied upon as substitute for legal advice and should be read in conjunction with the above source documents.
+While the commission has made every effort to provide current and accurate information, you should obtain professional advice if you have any specific concern, before relying on the accuracy, currency or completeness of this information.
+In the event of inconsistency between this guide and the source documents, the content in the source documents apply.